michaelwheatman/NEATMinesweeper/README.md

 We chose the grid size for two reasons.
 For one, five by five is the smallest grid that remains at least somewhat interesting.
 Additionally, a five by five grid is required to analyze with certainty if a square is able to be clicked.
 We settled on the complexity threshold via trial and error.
 ### A Good Individual
-View this page at github.com/michaelwheatman/NEATMinesweeper to see the xml Or generate an individual and view minesweeper_champion.xml in any text editor.
+View this page at github.com/michaelwheatman/NEATMinesweeper to see the xml.
+Or generate an individual and view minesweeper_champion.xml in any text editor.
 <!-- language: lang-xml -->
 	<Root>